I am I00% organic and silicone-free.

 It’s obviously far better for your health and well-being to have a solid treatment plan and get it right the first time.
 And not only to save time and money, but to avoid needing revision, which is often more complex with a less predictable outcome – plus the fewer general anaesthetics you have the better.

-A. No – no one else in the world works the way I do, has my extensive experience from both sides of the scalpel, or has a track record going back over 35 years.
-Additionally, my own results have stood the test of time.
+A. No – no one else in the world works the way I do, has my extensive experience from both sides of the scalpel, or has a proven track record going back over 36 years.
+Also, my aesthetic results have stood the test of time; there is no one else with a public record of their own aesthetic and anti-aging journey spanning 4 decades.

 A. No regrets.
 If I’d trademarked it, it may not have gone into everyday use.
 Knowing that I contributed something to modern parlance is enough.
 Back in the 1980s and 1990s when I was doing a lot of media appearances, I always referred to my transformation as an “Extreme Makeover.”
 No one had ever used cosmetic surgery in that way before, so of course there was no name for it, or even any reason for such a term to exist.
 Others picked up on it and started repeating it.

 I thought of it because, growing up in the 60s, I was always fascinated by the before and after pictures of hair & makeup “makeovers,” as they were called, in the women’s magazines my mother bought.
 My transformation was like those makeovers (and was no doubt inspired by them), but extreme, so I put the two words together and coined the term Extreme Makeover.
-Now 35 years later it’s widely used, including to describe things like home improvements and it’s even in dictionaries.
+Over 36 years later, it’s widely used, including to describe things like home improvements.
+It’s even in dictionaries.

 PROPHETIC INTERVIEW: My first magazine cover was for Mensa, where I said back in 1991: “In 20 years a lot of people will be doing what I’m doing.”
-My 2023 interview: “In less than 20 years a lot of people will also be doing what I am doing now with my revolutionary Extreme Anti-aging.”
+My 2024 statement: “In less than 20 years a lot of people will also be doing what I am doing now with my revolutionary Extreme Anti-aging.”
 It is also way ahead of its time.

 A. I’m based in London England and consult worldwide online.
 Video consultations are as popular as in-person ones and are equally beneficial.
 There’s little difference between in-person and virtual consultations, except of course I don’t get the pleasure of meeting my clients in person, and they have the advantage of not having to leave the comfort of their own homes.